Beta Release Notes

 rst_clipCRS axis-order fix (all-black clips).
 GDAL 3+ defaults EPSG-importedSpatialReferences to authority-compliant axis order (lat/lon for EPSG:4326), which silently swapped axes against JTS/Databricks WKT/WKB cutlines so the clip missed the raster entirely.
 The reprojection now clones the source/destinationSpatialReferences and forcesOAMS_TRADITIONAL_GIS_ORDERbefore the OGR transform; caller-ownedSpatialReferences are not mutated.- EWKT / EWKB support for

 rst_clip.JTS.fromWKT/JTS.fromWKBauto-detect EWKT/EWKB; newJTS.toEWKT/JTS.toEWKBhelpers emit SRID-preserving forms.rst_clipreprojects the cutline when its SRID differs from the raster CRS, and falls back to the raster's CRS (Mosaic-compatible) when the SRID is0/ unresolvable. rst_transformrejects invalid SRIDs.targetSrid <= 0and unresolvable EPSG codes now surface a clear error via tile metadataerror_messageinstead of returning a raster with an uninitialized CRS./vsimem/path-handling hardening.rst_memsize/rst_unlink/ GDAL writer in-memory byte fetch now usestartsWith("/vsimem/")(notcontains) and null-checkGetMemFileBuffer, so datasets whose description embeds the substring (e.g. NetCDF subdataset selectors) aren't mis-routed through the in-memory branch.tile.rasterbytes are always self-contained (no VRT payloads).
 Three RasterX operations —MergeRasters(gbx_rst_merge,gbx_rst_merge_agg),MergeBands(gbx_rst_frombands), andPixelCombineRasters(gbx_rst_derivedband,gbx_rst_derivedband_agg,gbx_rst_combineavg,gbx_rst_combineavg_agg) — used to return tiles whosemetadata("driver")claimedVRTeven though the on-disk file was a materialized GTiff.
 That mis-tag propagated throughRasterDriver.writeToBytes(which keys both the tempfile extension AND the-offlag in the innergdal_translatecall offmetadata.driver), causing the serializedtile.rasterpayload to be VRT XML referencing a/vsimem/tempfile only reachable on the producing executor.
 Single-node testing passed by accident; multi-executor clusters hitfile not foundwhen the VRT was opened elsewhere.
 Fix:GDALTranslate.executeTranslatenow records the output dataset's driver in its returned metadata (not the input's), andRasterDriver.writeToBytesdefensively coerces VRT to GTiff on serialization + sniffs the result to refuse shipping VRT bytes.
 Regression coverage inRST_NoVrtPayloadTest.PixelCombineRasterspixel function now actually fires (combineavg/derivedbandwere silently returning one of the inputs).gbx_rst_combineavg,gbx_rst_combineavg_agg,gbx_rst_derivedband, andgbx_rst_derivedband_aggbuild a multi-source VRT, inject a<PixelFunctionLanguage>Python</...>band, and re-open it forgdal_translate.
 The previous implementation re-opened the VRT before mutating the XML file, so the in-memoryDatasethandle never saw the pixel function;gdal.Translatethen fell back to a default multi-source mosaic (last-source-wins per pixel).
 On co-extensive inputs (e.g. a monthly EO time-series), the output silently equaled one of the inputs — non-deterministic per partition in a distributed setting, producing visible tile-of-different-years patchwork on multi-executor clusters.
 Fix:PixelCombineRasters.combinenow injects the pixel function before the VRT is re-opened, and pre-creates the per-JVMNodeFilePathUtil.rootPathstaging dir itself (previously onlyClipToGeomdid, socombineavgwouldfile not foundif it was the first op to hit a fresh JVM).
-Regression coverage:RST_AggregationsTest"CombineAvg actually averages pixel values" (two constant rasters 50 + 100 → output 75).- Friendly error on
+Regression coverage:RST_AggregationsTest"CombineAvg actually averages pixel values" (two constant rasters 50 + 100 → output 75).gbx_rst_merge_aggoverlap winner is now deterministic.
+When merging tiles whose extents overlap, the mosaic is last-wins, so the result depends on the order tiles are folded.
+The aggregator previously ordered tiles by their GDAL dataset description to make that order stable, but for the in-memory (BinaryType) tiles agroupBy().agg()produces, the description is a per-open/vsimem/<uuid>path — so the fold order, and therefore the overlap winner, varied from run to run.
+The aggregator now orders tiles by their raw serialized content (the GTiff bytes each tile carries) — a total order intrinsic to the tile with no ties for distinct content and no random per-open component — so one tile reliably wins the overlap regardless of fold order, and the result is identical across the heavyweight and lightweight tiers (both sort on the identical bytes).
+This also fixes overlapping tiles that share the same geotransform origin, which an origin-based key could not separate.
+Non-overlapping mosaics are unaffected.
+Regression coverage:RST_AggEvalTestdeterministic same-origin and offset merge cases.- Friendly error on

 ARRAY<tile>-function misuse.
 Callinggbx_rst_combineavg,gbx_rst_merge,gbx_rst_frombands, orgbx_rst_mapalgebraon a single tile column (instead of anARRAY<tile>likecollect_list(tile)) used to surface as a rawClassCastException: StructType cannot be cast to ArrayTypefrom inside Catalyst analysis — untraceable from a notebook.
 The four expressions now route throughRST_ExpressionUtil.arrayOfTileRasterType, which raises a cleanIllegalArgumentExceptionnaming the function, the actual type received, and (where applicable) the aggregator companion the user likely wanted, e.g.gbx_rst_combineavg expects ARRAY<tile> (e.g. collect_list(tile) or array(t1, t2, ...)), but received STRUCT<...>.
 To aggregate the column across rows, use gbx_rst_combineavg_agg(tile). - Docs:

 GDAL_VRT_ENABLE_PYTHONfor custom GDAL code paths.
 Built-incombineavg/derivedbandcalls auto-enable VRT Python via the in-processGDALManager.withVrtPythonbracket — no cluster config needed.
-The new RasterX § VRT Python pixel functions section documents how to enable the same evaluation in your own GDAL calls (Pythongdal.SetConfigOption, clusterspark.executorEnv, or the JVMwithVrtPythonhelper) and points to theTRUSTED_MODULESvariant for less-trusted VRT sources.
+The RasterX Function Reference § VRT Python pixel functions section documents how to enable the same evaluation in your own GDAL calls (Pythongdal.SetConfigOption, clusterspark.executorEnv, or the JVMwithVrtPythonhelper) and points to theTRUSTED_MODULESvariant for less-trusted VRT sources.
 A cross-reference is added in Security § 6 explaining why GeoBrix ships the optionNOby default. gbx_rst_derivedband/gbx_rst_derivedband_aggnumerical-correctness regression coverage.
 These functions share thePixelCombineRasterscode path withcombineavg, so they were silently no-opping in the same way (returning one of the inputs unchanged on co-extensive stacks).
 The ordering fix above repairs both call sites, but the existing tests only checked that the result wasn't null — they would have passed either way.
 This release adds explicit pixel-value assertions:RST_AggregationsTestcovers the in-processRST_DerivedBandpath with a doubling pyfunc and a 3-input numpy-mean pyfunc, andRST_AggEvalTestcovers the Spark-aggregationrst_derivedband_aggpath end-to-end (three constant-Byte tiles 10/20/30 with a "mean × 2" pyfunc must yield 40 across the result tile).
 Two previously-passing tests useddef myfunc(x): return x * 2— an invalid VRT pixel-function signature — and were updated to the canonical(in_ar, out_ar, xoff, yoff, xsize, ysize, raster_xsize, raster_ysize, buf_radius, gt, **kwargs)shape; they only "passed" before because the pyfunc never actually ran.gbx_rst_combineavg/gbx_rst_combineavg_aggmath corrected (NoData, valid zeros, rounding).
 With the pixel function now firing (previous bullet), several latent bugs in the average kernel surface and are fixed in this release.
 The pyfunc used to sum every source value blindly — including each band's NoData sentinel (e.g. 255 on Byte EO products) — and counted only strictly-positive cells in the divisor (np.sum(stacked > 0, axis=0)), which (a) inflated the numerator with NoData and (b) wrongly excluded valid0measurements from the divisor.
 It also usednp.divide(..., casting='unsafe'), which truncates rather than rounds when casting back to an integer output dtype (Byte / UInt16), producing systematic underbias on integer EO stacks.
 Now the kernel reads each source band's declared NoData (viaBandAccessors.getNoDataValue, baked into the pyfunc source as a literal list at VRT-write time), masks NoData cells out of both sum and divisor, includes valid0s, uses float64 internally, and rounds-to-nearest-even before the unsafe cast when the output dtype is integer.
 The bogusnp.clip(out_ar, stacked.min(), stacked.max(), ...)(the bounds were contaminated by NoData sentinels) is removed.
 When at least one input declares NoData, that value is also stamped on the output band so downstreamGetNoDataValuereports all-NoData pixels.
 Regression coverage inRST_AggregationsTest: "excludes declared NoData from both sum and divisor", "counts valid 0 cells in the divisor", "rounds (not truncates) when casting to integer output".- Scalar args without

 f.lit(...).
 Python wrappers auto-wrapbool/int/float/bytes; Scala adds typed overloads.
 SQL was already natively-typed.
 String literals still wrap inf.lit(...)per pyspark's column-ref convention.
 Details and migration examples in Scalar values vslit(...)wrapping. - Example notebooks — EO Series, xView, and enablement diagrams.
 New end-to-end walkthroughs under